Corpus Luteum Cyst

-Most corpus luteum cysts are asymptomatic and many women do not even know they exist.
-However, in postmenopausal women, this type of cyst may be cancerous.
+Most corpus luteum cysts do not have any symptoms and many women do not even know they exist unless they grow large, causing pain.
 Corpus luteum cysts are an indication that the functions required for fertility are taking place and they do not contribute to infertility.

 FertilitySmarts explains Corpus Luteum Cyst

 For women of childbearing age, each month results in the production of an egg to facilitate possible conception.
 Eggs are developed inside follicles, sac-like growths inside the ovary.
-However, when the follicle remains active even after the egg has been released, it can result in the growth of a functional cyst.
-These cysts are considered “functional” because they develop as a result of the body’s biological processes.
+The follicle remains active even after the egg has been released and is called the corpus luteum.

 After the corpus luteum finishes secreting these hormones it disappears back into the ovarian surface.
 However, a corpus luteum cyst occurs when the ruptured follicle seals improperly, trapping fluid inside.
 The swelling and fluid build-up to cause the follicle to expand.

-They may also be discovered inadvertently during a routine pelvic exam or other unrelated testing.
+They may also be discovered inadvertently during a routine pelvic exam or another unrelated testing.
 Most corpus luteum cysts will resolve within a period of 2-3 menstrual cycles.